DeepIPCv2: LiDAR-powered Robust Environmental Perception and Navigational Control for Autonomous Vehicle: Result and Discussion

 \subsection{Online Test}

 An online test is made for evaluating the drivability performance of the model after imitating expert behavior in driving a vehicle during the training process.
 The best variant of DeepIPCv2 and TransFuser are evaluated by being deployed for automated driving in real environments.
 Each model must be able to handle various situations and conditions when driving a vehicle from the starting point to the finish point by following a set of route points.
 Similar to the offline test, we conduct the test three times on six different routes for each condition.
 However, the drivability performance is justified by the number of interventions and how long the interventions are.
 The best performance is determined by the lowest number of interventions and the shortest time of intervention.
 Keep in mind that the result of the online test may not be in line with the result of the offline test.
 This is because any decisions made on every observation state in the online test will affect the next observation state.
-Meanwhile, in the offline test, although the model makes a wrong prediction on a certain set of observations, it will not affect anything as the observation is already fixed in the driving records.
-Furthermore, some driving footage made by DeepIPCv2 can be seen in Fig. \ref{fig:driving_rec}.
+Meanwhile, in the offline test, although the model makes a wrong prediction, it will not affect anything as the observation is already fixed in the driving records.
+Table \ref{tab:drive_result} shows a clear pattern for each model when driving under different conditions.